Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
 In Maine, youth must have a detention hearing within 48 hours of being detained, excluding weekends and holidays.
-15 Me.
+Me.
 Rev. Stat.
-Ann. § 3203(2)(A).
+Ann. tit.
+15 § 3203-A(5) If a youth is detained in an adult facility, because there was no reasonable alternative, the youth must have a detention hearing within 24 hours of being detained, excluding weekends and holidays.
+Me.
+Rev. Stat.
+Ann. tit.
+15 § 3203-A(5), (7)(B-5).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.